 On tough surfaces, hard materials or in wood, pilot holes help prevent splitting or cracking that could result from drilling a larger hole in one go.

-Plastics materials such as polycarbonate (sheets) has a high coefficient of thermal expansion compared to steel or wood, which means that the polycarbonate sheets tend to shift and move when temperature ranges are significant.
+Plastic materials such as polycarbonate (sheets) have a high coefficient of thermal expansion compared to steel or wood, which means that the polycarbonate sheets tend to shift and move when temperature ranges are significant.
 Drilling a pilot hole that has a larger diameter than the fixture gauge can prevent sheets from being damaged when the shifting happens.

 Choosing the right drill bit for a pilot hole is equally important as the pilot hole itself.
 Although important, it is not complicated at all once you have learned the knack of it.
 A pilot hole that is too small can cause the wood to split, which is exactly what you want to prevent.
 Conversely, a hole that is too large won’t provide enough grip for the screw threads, reducing their holding strength.